ponda614/kickstarter-analysis/README.md

 ![](Theater_Outcomes_vs_Launch.png)

 In the excel sheet labeled “Outcomes Base on Goals Chart” represents the goal amounts and the percentage successful for the “plays” subcategory.
 Here we see goals between $0 and $5000 are more likely to be successful with goal less than $1000 have a success rate of 76% and $1000 to $4999 have a goal success rate of 73%.
-However, campaign goals between $35000 and $44999 also have a high percentage success rate of 67%.
+Funding starts to steadly decrease after goals set between $1000 to $4999.

 ![](Outcomes_vs_Goals.png)